 The John B. Aird Gallery is a not for profit charitable organization that serves the public and the art community.
 As a charity, all of our events and activities go toward charitable causes.

 Carla Garnet is the Director and Curator of the John B. Aird Gallery and the JOUEZ curator for the annual BIG on Bloor Festival of Arts and Culture in Toronto.
 She has worked as the curator at the Art Gallery of Peterborough (2010-2013), as a guest curator at Gallery Stratford (2009-2010), as an independent curator (1997-2010), and was the founder and director of Garnet Press Gallery (1984-97).
 Garnet holds an Associate Diploma from the Ontario College of Art and Design and a Masters Degree in Art History from York University.
 Garnet is interested in the politics of the art exhibition and its potential to function as a common—a public space for dialogue.
 Her curatorial area of interest engages with an exploration of work that presents the possibility of existing simultaneously in many tenses or occupying more than one subject position at once, or both as a way to open up space for greater empathy.
 For Garnet, an artwork’s significance is tied up with an ability to say what otherwise might be unsayable.

-The Gallery is governed by an Executive Committee, known as the John B. Aird Gallery Board of Directors.
+The Gallery is governed by a Volunteer Board of Directors.
 Board members are volunteers from the community and representatives from four art societies that exhibit at the Aird: the Canadian Society of Painters in Water Colour (CSPWC); the Ontario Society of Artists (OSA); the Royal Canadian Academy of Arts (RCA); the Sculptors Society of Canada (SSC).
 The Board directs the gallery and its operations and an Executive Director/Curator, appointed by the Board, works to achieve the aims of the gallery and manage day-to-day operations.